-After shooting Jesse James in the back and killing him for the reward, Bob Ford ran a saloon and gambling house in Walsenburg for several years before he moved on to Creede when the silver mining boom happened over there.
+After assassinating Jesse James, Bob Ford ran a saloon and gambling house in Walsenburg for several years before he moved on to Creede when the silver mining boom happened over there.
 His house at 320 West 7th Street in Walsenburg still stands.

 The old Walsenburg Train Depot, now the Chamber of Commerce-Tourism Info Center